CruxConnect/crux-docs/_accounting/get_payment_methods.md

 : (string) The Payment Type associated with the organization (e.g. "CREDIT CARD")

 card_number
-: (number) The 15 or 16 digit Card Number
+: (string) The 15 or 16 digit Card Number

 card_last_four
-: (number) The Last Four digits of your credit Card on file with your organization
+: (string) The Last Four digits of your credit Card on file with your organization

 card_expiration
 : (string) The Card Expiration is the date in a YYYY-MM-DD format